 Analog and Digital I/O

-This 6 pin cable (included) pins out 4 multipurpose I/O from the FPGA (analog/digital/lvds) and 3.3V power and ground.
+The 6 pin connector pins out 4 multipurpose I/O from the FPGA (analog/digital/lvds) and 3.3V power and ground.

 High-Speed Digital I/O